skupperproject/skupper/doc/adr/0007-deprecate-servicesync.md

 process that would turn the new model into the expected sequences for the old ServiceSync protocol.
 What level of effort is appropriate for easing upgrade will be decided through separate ADRs.

+This change would also impact existing examples, both under the skupperproject organisation and elsewhere.